tgfrerer/island/README.md

 * **2d drawing context**: Draw thick lines and curves using a module which does the maths for you.

 * **Framegraph**: Resources are allocated on-demand and synchronised automatically using a framegraph system.
+Most resource properties are *inferred* automatically, reducing the bureaucracy of dealing with modern graphics APIs.
 The framegraph generates `.dot` files in debug mode, which can be visualised with graphviz.

-* **glTF** Island wraps cgltf for gltf file import, and it's own `le_stage` module can display and render most features of gltf files: pbrt materials, vertex animations, morph targets, and skinning.
+* **glTF** Island wraps cgltf for gltf file import, and the `le_stage` module can display and render most features found in gltf files: pbrt materials, vertex animations, morph targets, and skinning.

 * **Job-system**: Parallel workloads can be implemented using the `le_jobs` module, which implements a job system using co-routines.
+Backend and render modules are designed to minimise resource contention.

 ## Tools
 + Project generator